hbctraining/Intro-to-R-flipped/schedules/IntroR_practical_using_online_resource.md

 * **Data structures in R:** Getting a handle on the classes of data structures and the types of data used by R.
 * **Data inspection and wrangling:** Reading in data from files.
 Using indices and various functions to subset, merge, and create datasets.
 * **Exporting data:** Generating new data tables for use outside of the R environment.
+* **Visualizing data:** Demonstrate the use of the ggplot2 package to create plots for easy data visualization.

 ## Installations